evogelsa/dcs-real-weather/cmd/realweather/README.md

         * `options.weather.clouds.presets.default`: string
           * This option defines the default cloud preset to use.
-This is used when no preset that matches the METAR cloud conditions is found and `fallback-to-legacy` is also false.
+This is used when no preset that matches the METAR cloud conditions is found and `options.weather.clouds.custom.enable` is also false.
 This can be set to any one of the presets in the [preset table](#preset-table), or it can also be set to an empty string `""` to default to clear weather.
         * `options.weather.clouds.presets.disallowed`: string array
           * This option defines a list of any presets that you want to be prohibited.
 Any preset in this list will not be a viable option for